Demvok/LikeBot/README.md

 ### TO DO:

-- add task's runs and events clearup on delete
-- add neccessary filtering on db loading, not loading all and filtering
-- add timestamp for task
+- review pauses and retries for flood avoiding
-- add task status change on crash

-- fix multiple palette import, only once needed

 - add creation of neccessary files if they dont exist

 ## Changelog

+### v.1.0.6
+- fixed multiple palette import, only on task startup
+- added task's runs and events clearup on task delete
+- added timestamp storage for task (for more persistence)
+- optimized database interactions
+- improved task status change on crashes
+- improved and tested proxies

 ### v.1.0.5
 - improved report context handling on crashes